2020 Board of Directors & Leadership

 The Washington Evaluators is managed by a Board of Directors as well as dozens of volunteers.
 Five voting Board positions are elected (unless filled by appointment due to vacancy).
 The Presidential cycle is three years, with the elected individual serving first as President-Elect, and then assuming the role of President, and then Past President.
 The Treasurer and Secretary positions are held for two years.
 Four other voting Board positions are appointed by the President and confirmed by the Board.
 The 2020 Board members, as well as other Washington Evaluators leaders and volunteers, are listed below.

 Patricia Moore Shaffer is the deputy director for research & analysis at the National Endowment for the Arts and serves as agency lead for evaluation and performance measurement.
-She also holds responsibility for coordinating the agency’s strategic planning process.
 Prior to joining the NEA, Patricia served as the evaluation manager for NASA’s Office of Education and vice president for research & development at the Educational Policy Institute.
-Patricia also owns a small evaluation firm that specializes in educational evaluation studies and evaluation capacity-building.
-As a federal evaluator and as an independent consultant, she has led a wide range of educational and arts program evaluations, ranging from national evaluation studies conducted for federal agencies including the Library of Congress and NASA to smaller-scale research and evaluation studies for state agencies, school districts, and nonprofit organizations.
-She also serves on the board of the Eastern Evaluation Research Society.
+Patricia also owns Shaffer Evaluation Group, a small evaluation firm that specializes in educational evaluation studies and evaluation capacity-building.
 Patricia earned a Ph.D. in Educational Policy, Planning and Leadership at the College of William & Mary, a M.A. in Curriculum Studies at the University of Toronto, and also holds a bachelors degree in the visual arts.
+Prior to her term as President of Washington Evaluators, Patricia held several evaluation leadership positions: WE Communications Committee Chair for two terms, Eastern Evaluation Research Society board member, AEA Program Design TIG leadership committee member, and treasurer for the Consortium for Research on Educational Assessment and Teaching Effectiveness.

 Giovanni Dazzo, Past President